 It is the strong recommendation of the OWHA that all OWHA teams hold a pre season meeting with players, parents and staff in attendance.
 An important item on the agenda is concussion education.
-We urge all members, at the beginning of every hockey season, to view the concussion video on the Think First Canada web site headed by Dr. Charles Tator: The web address is www.thinkfirst.ca.
+We urge all members, at the beginning of every hockey season, to view the Think First Smart Hockey video supported by Dr. Charles Tator: on the web site address www.parachutecanada.org .